netcinematics/ALPHA_BITZ_AI/README.md

 # ALPHABITZ_AI

-Project for Google capstone, using Google GEMINI and KAGGLE.
+> Project for Google capstone, using Google GEMINI and KAGGLE.

----
+___

+## SIMPLIFIED THESIS:

+1. Humanity is "MISSING_WORDS".

+   - We don't notice "MISSING_WORDS" - but MOST CONCEPTS ARE NOT YET ARTICULATED to SINGLE WORDS.

+2. For AI to have all CONCEPTS POSSIBLE - it needs "EXACTNESS".

+   - CLICHE is and exellent example of a common INEXACTNESS problem, called "AMBIGUOSITY".

+4. INTELLIGENCE is VOCABULARY - for AI to have "extra intellect" - it needs EXTRA VOCABULARY.

+5. After "ERA of SCALING" (*Ilya Sutskever) - ADDITIONAL OPTIMIZATION AWAITS - with "ENHANCED_SYNTAX" and "BETTER_WORDS".

+___

+### GOALS:

+> 1. ENCODE "WORDZ", to "BEST_REFLECT_ACTUAL_REALITY" - for AI.

+> 2. Will WORDZ result in the MOST EXACT TEXT of all time?

+> 3. We can "OPTIMIZE_INPUT_LANGUAGE" - before AI: SCALE, ENCODE, and Reinforcement Learning.

+> 4. Look at how many words are ambiguous - we need better_wordz.

+> Less confusion, more clarity - solve "AMBIGUOSITY".

+___

 ### ALPHABITZ OVERVIEW:

 ALPHABITZ is a language optimization - for Artificial Intelligence and HUMANS.

-It REDUCES COST of COMPUTE, ENCODE and DECODE.
+It REDUCES COST of COMPUTE, for ENCODE, DECODE, and the TRANSFORMER ATTENTION mechanism.

+Including novel SOLUTIONS for "EXACTNESS", "SELF_HEALING" and the concept of "AMBIGUOSITY".

+> AMBIGUOSITY encompasses all ENGLISH FRAGILITIES:

-With SOLUTIONS for CONTEXT, SEMANTIC DRIFT, CLICHE, MISNOMER, POLYSEMY, HOMONYMY, and more.
+  - CONTEXT, SEMANTIC DRIFT, CLICHE, MISNOMER, POLYSEMY, HOMONYMY, and more.

-Including novel SOLUTIONS for "EXACTNESS", "SELF_HEALING" and "AMBIGUOSITY".

 The PURPOSE of ALPHABITZ - is to explore creative AI optimization.

 ---

-### ALPHABITZ MAXIMS:
+# ALPHABITZ SYNTAX:

-> What is the MOST EXACT TEXT of all time?

-> PRIME PRINCIPLE: ENCODE "WORDZ" to BEST_REFLECT_ACTUAL_REALITY - for AI.

-> "OPTIMIZE_INPUT_LANGUAGE" before AI ENCODE (Principle of "AI_OIL").

-> So many words are ambiguous - we need better_wordz!

-> Less confusion, more clarity - solve ambiguosity!
+This file describes the syntax for ALPHABITZ - for HUMANS.

 ___

 ### BENEFITS:

-A few surprising benefits of “ENHANCED_SYNTAX”:
+A few surprising benefits of “ENHANCED_SYNTAX” in "OPTIMIZED_INPUT_LANGUAGE" ("AI_OIL"):

-- “ANTI_FRAGILE_ENGLISH”.

-- “INVERSE_FALSENESS”.

-- “AUTO_NAMERATION”.

-- "TEXT_MECHANIZMS",

-- "EXTRA_ABILITIES",

-- “ARTICULATE_ALL_EXISTENCE”.

-- “GENERATIVE_INTELLIGENCE”.
+1) “ANTI_FRAGILE_ENGLISH” - SOLUTION to "FRAGILE_ENGLISH", to "SELF_HEAL_LANGUAGE" and make it stronger.

+2) “INVERSE_FALSENESS” - SOLUTION or REMEDY action, to "ACTUAL_FALSENESS".

+3) “AUTO_NAMERATION” - STANDARD CONVENTION for "iterative AUTOMATIC NAMING of METASTATE".

+4) “ARTICULATE_ALL_EXISTENCE” - AI needs HUMANS to articulate all existence, before AI can.

+5) “GENERATIVE_INTELLIGENCE” - this is a NEW SCIENCE of "EXTRA_CONCEPTS", NOT SCIENCE-FICTION.

+6) "LEXICAL_SCIENCE" - extra vocabulary, equals extra concepts, equals "ACTUAL_EXTRA_INTELLECT" ("AXI").

-> In ALPHABITZ, BETTER_WORDZ are UNAMBIGUOUS.
+> In AI, BETTER_WORDS are UNAMBIGUOUS.

----
+MORE EXACTNESS is COST SAVINGS - by COMPUTE OPTIMIZATION.

+This is a measurable breakthrough.
+Looking for collaboration.

+No more, "Training by Junk Food" - exactness of vocabulary is "mind vitamins".

+___

 ### WORDZ: